javalib-team/sawja/doc/tutorial/sawja_tutorial.md

   let cn = JBasics.make_cn cn_string in
   let ioc = Javalib.get_class cp cn in let bir_ioc = Javalib.map_interface_or_class_context JBir.transform ioc in
-  let plugin_infos = run_dead_affect bir_ioc (*==> Next function to write *)
+  let plugin_infos = run_dead_affect bir_ioc (*==> We need to write this function next*)
   in

     (* Print infos on the current class for the Eclipse plugin*) JPrintPlugin.JBirPrinter.print_class plugin_infos bir_ioc output
 ~~~~~

-We will now create the empty data structure containing the information
+We create the empty data structure containing the information for the Eclipse
-for the Eclipse plugin and launch the analysis for each method of a
+plugin and launch the analysis for each method of a class.
-class.

 ~~~~~
 (**[run_dead_affect ioc] returns the data structure containing